 Because rehabilitative and skilled nursing care is tailored to your unique needs, your multidisciplinary team may include:

-The nursing staff includes registered nurses and certified nursing assistants, many with years of experience at Emerson or at rehabilitation facilities.
+- Registered nurses (RNs) and certified nursing assistants (CNAs), many with years of experience at Emerson or rehabilitation facilities

 - Highly skilled physical therapists, occupational therapists, speech language pathologists and respiratory therapists

 - Specialists in wound care, ostomy and diabetes

 - Medical and/or surgical specialty physician may be consulted to participate in your care

 - An activity director

 Medical care on the Transitional Care Unit is provided by a physiatrist—a physician who specializes in physical medicine and rehabilitation.